hcommenges/slider/README.md

 ------
 #### Import-Export options

 - **Load example data**.
 Load example data from the study by McVicar and Anyadike-Danes (2002) on transition from school to work.
-This dataset is used in the TraMineR package (mvad) and in the reference paper (see `Citations` below).
+This dataset is used in the TraMineR package (mvad) and in the reference paper (see `Citation` below).

 - **Import CSV file**.
 The default parameters are comma as separator and no quoting character.
 You can change this setting, before uploading the CSV file, by checking the `CSV options` checkbox.